Materials-Consortia/OPTIMADE/optimade.rst

   - :field:`maxLength`: Integer.
     A non-negative integer.
     The defined property is a string that MUST have a length that is less than or equal to the given integer.
-    The length of the string is defined according to :RFC:`8259`.
+(The length of the string is the number of individual characters it is composed from.)

   - :field:`minLength`: Integer.
     A non-negative integer.
     The defined property is a string that MUST have a length that is less than or equal to the given integer.
-    The length of the string is defined according to :RFC:`8259`.

   - :field:`format`: String.
     Choose one of the following values to indicate that the defined property is a string that MUST adhere to the specified format: